mosdragon/wacv2021/README.md

 unzip -qq bedroom_scenes_coco_final.zip
 unzip -qq bedroom_scenes_voc.zip
 ```
-__NOTE:__: You do not need to run through this step if you're using the Google
+__NOTE:__ You do not need to run through this step if you're using the Google
 Colab version of the tutorial, as that version will download the dataset for
 you as part of the notebook initialization.